mausimus/rvcc/README.md

 value shifts etc. to many instructions resulting in potentially denser code (fewer instructions required), at the expense of reducing the number of bits available for immediate values.

-Compiler generates Linux ARMv7 EABI-compliant binaries which can be run directly on a Raspberry Pi (tested on Pi 4 Model B running armv7l).
+The compiler generates Linux ARMv7 EABI-compliant binaries which can be run directly on a Raspberry Pi (verified on Pi 4 Model B running armv7l).

 ### Example RISC-V output